casey/just/README.md

 ### Prerequisites

-`just` should run on any system with a reasonable `sh`, including Linux, MacOS, and the BSDs.
+`just` should run on any system with a reasonable `sh`, including Linux, macOS, and the BSDs.

 #### Windows